keptn/keptn.github.io/content/docs/develop/installation/upgrade-keptn-gke/index.md

 ---
 title: Upgrade keptn on GKE
-description: How to upgrade keptn in GKE.
+description: How to upgrade keptn on GKE.
-weight: 11
+weight: 80
 icon: setup
 keywords: setup
 ---